eagleindesert/my-server-fe-1/README.md

-# personal blog project with Svelte
+# Personal blog project with Svelte